Eetion/Eirene.jl/README.md

 ## Contibutors

-Eirene is made possible by the support of the following contributors.
+Eirene is made possible by the important contributions of the following individuals.

 Jean-Pierre Both <br>
 Paul Breiding <br>